New bounds for the Moser-Tardos distribution: The MT-distribution for -SAT assignments

-Many randomized algorithms and combinatorial constructions can replace a supply of independent bits with a probability space possessing $\epsilon$-approximate $j$-independence, for appropriate values of $\epsilon$ and $j$.
+Many randomized algorithms and constructions can replace a supply of independent bits with a probability space possessing $\epsilon$-approximate $j$-independence, for appropriate values of $\epsilon$ and $j$.

-In this section, we will show that (under appropriate conditions) the MT-distribution approximates $\Omega^*$, in the sense that the MT-distribution is $j$-wise $\epsilon$-approximate independent.
-We consider the famous LLL example of $k$-SAT with bounded variable occurrence.
-We will also see that MT-distribution appears to be asymptotically closer to $\Omega^*$ than the LLL-distribution (at least as far as we can tell using the generic bounds known for the LLL-distribution).
+We next show that (under appropriate conditions) the MT-distribution approximates $\Omega^*$, in the sense that the MT-distribution is $j$-wise $\epsilon$-approximate independent.
+Thus, for algorithmic applications which require limited independence, the MT-distribution could be used as the randomness source.
+Furthermore, the MT-distribution appears to be asymptotically closer to $\Omega^*$ than the LLL-distribution (at least as far as we can tell using the generic bounds known for the LLL-distribution).

-Thus, for many algorithmic applications which only demand limited independence, we could use the MT-distribution as our randomness source.
-In effect, our random bits can satisfy the formula $\Phi$ ``for free''.